canada-ca/design-system/architecture/canada-content-information-architecture-specification.md

     link: "https://www.canada.ca/en/government/about/design-system.html"
 date: 2017-10-05
 dateModified: 2023-03-28
-description: "The Canada.ca design holds the building blocks for Canada.ca  – our templates and patterns make Government of Canada digital services more usable, consistent and trustworthy."
+description: "The requirements listed in this design manual apply to departments and other portions of the federal public administration as set out in Schedules I, I.1 and II of the Financial Administration Act.
+As such, in-scope institutions must apply Canada.ca design requirements for all public-facing web sites or digital services."
 ---
 <p class="gc-byline"><strong>From: <a href="https://www.canada.ca/en/treasury-board-secretariat.html">Treasury Board of Canada Secretariat</a></strong></p>
 <p>The Canada.ca design system provides user-tested templates, patterns and design principles.
 The system allows designers and developers to create a more usable, consistent and trustworthy online experience for people who access Government of Canada digital services.</p>